smazza-github/pset-5/README.md

 ### Exercise 5

-Given a string and a character, compute the number of words that end in suffix.
+Given a string and a character, compute the number of words that end in `suffix`.
 Return `-1` if any of the following requirements are not met.

 * `text` must not be `null`.
 * `suffix` must be a character in the English alphabet.